jljohnson/triplestore-tdb-clients/README.md

 Note: after launching Fuseki, you can no longer perform SPARQL queries against the triplestore using the Java API.
 Every interaction with the triplestore has to go through the SPARQL HTTP endpoint of Fuseki.

-#Seeting up an RDF Triplestore and SPARQL HTTP endpoint
+#RDF Triplestore and SPARQL HTTP endpoint

-##Instructions to install and run a triplestore and a SPARQL endpoint to send queries
+##Instructions to install and run RDF triplestore and  SPARQL HTTP endpoint

 ###1.
-Downloading the triplestore repository
+Downloading the triplestore-tdb-clients repository

 1. Open the Git Repositories View (Window -> Show View -> type “Git Repositories” in the search field)
 2. Click on the Clone Repository icon